 Conclusion

-In Canada, ensuring equal access to healthcare services has always been the utmost priority by the Government of Canada
+In Canada, ensuring equal access to healthcare services has always been the utmost priority of the Canadian government.

-The Canadian Government demonstrates its commitment to inclusivity, equity, and the overall well-being of all Canadians, by supporting projects aimed at improving access to health services for Francophones in minority communities in Northern Ontario.
+The Canadian government demonstrates its commitment to inclusivity, equity, and the overall well-being of all Canadians by supporting projects to improve Francophones’ access to health services in minority communities in Northern Ontario.

-This $15 Million investment will surely overcome the barrier of language and reflect the government’s commitment to providing access to health services in the language of choice for all Canadians, irrespective of their background.
+This $15 Million investment will surely overcome the language barrier and reflect the government’s commitment to providing access to health services in the language of choice for all Canadians, irrespective of their background.

-Through these concrete policies, Canada Government strives to create a healthcare system that truly serves and embraces its diverse population, reflecting their impotent focus on the health system of their nation.
+Through these concrete policies, the Canadian government strives to create a healthcare system that truly serves and embraces its diverse population, reflecting their impotent focus on the health system of their nation.